Life, in general, has become increasingly more comfortable and, dare I say, easily over the last century or so. Well, at least in the modern world.

 8: Stay Warm in the Woods

 Staying warm in a cold or freezing wilderness can be a tough challenge.
 However, there are tips that you can use to make it easier.
-If you find yourself in a situation where the cold is getting the better of you, remember the following tips.
+If you are in a situation where the cold is getting better, remember the following tips.

-- Get cozy with your partner: If you are with someone in the wild, cuddling up while sleeping can be helpful.
+- Get cozy with your partner: Cuddling up while sleeping can be helpful if you are with someone in the wild.

-- Cover your head: Most amount of body heat is lost through your head.
-Make sure that you insulate your head properly.
+- Cover your head: Most body heat is lost through your head.
+Make sure that you insulate your head correctly.
 Wear a hat or something.

 9: Learn to Make a Water Filter